Clean Water for the Hudson River Estuary

-- Dam Removal/Barrier Mitigation: Dams and culverts can disrupt important hydrologic processes and stream biology.
-The Hudson River Estuary Program works with partners to prioritize barriers for removal and mitigation to maintain fish and wildlife, provides a training manual and field sheets for citizen scientists to inventory barriers, and provides technical and financial support for removing dams.
-Dam Removal and Barrier Mitigation in New York State (PDF, 3.49 MB) is a resource for applicants with an interest in removing a dam or implementing an aquatic barrier mitigation project.
+- Aquatic Connectivity and Barrier Removal: Dams and culverts can disrupt important hydrologic processes and disconnect the aquatic habitats used by fish and other organisms.
+The Hudson River Estuary Program works with partners to assess and prioritize barriers for removal or mitigation to reconnect fish and wildlife habitat, provides field sheets and training for citizen scientists to inventory barriers, and provides technical and financial support for removing dams.
+This map shows which dams and culverts we have assessed and prioritized so far.
 For more information, contact the Estuary Program.

 - Green Infrastructure Examples for Stormwater Management in the Hudson Valley: This site provides information on local green infrastructure practices, such as rain gardens, swales, porous pavement and green roofs.
 Green infrastructure manages stormwater while maintaining or restoring natural hydrology, reducing management costs and providing long-term benefits to communities.

 - Better Site Design: Better site design is an approach to development that utilizes a set of design principles to protect natural areas, reduce impervious surfaces, and better integrate stormwater treatment in development projects, with an emphasis on changing municipal codes.
 The Hudson River Estuary Program provides tools and technical support for implementing better site design in Hudson River Estuary watershed communities.